-For the fiscal year ended June 30, 2020, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing board for transfers out to capital outlay funds for public safety activities.
-The public safety budget did not include a provision for the transfer out of \$398,411 to the capital fund for the purpose of starting construction on the new fire department building.
-Management and the board will closely review expenditures, including fund transfers, to ensure compliance in future years.
+For the fiscal year ended June 30, 2021, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing board for the newly established special revenue fund as well as for interest expense on debt service payments.
+The approved budget did not include a provision for these new fund types that arose upon implementation of GASB 84.
+The net effect of this departure from the budget process was immaterial to the financial statements.
+Management and the board will closely review expenditures, and budgeting processes to ensure compliance in future years.